 When planning for your future, don’t forget about certificate programs.
-They are a prime option for students that aren’t sure about committing to a four-year university.
+They are a prime option for students who aren’t sure about committing to a four-year university.
 They also suit students interested in a highly specialized field.
 Read on to learn more about these programs.

 What Are They?

 Undergraduate certificate programs are short-term training programs that prepare students for immediate employment.
 There are also programs for graduate students, allowing students to pursue mastery of a particular topic to supplement their degree.
 You can find these programs at community colleges, universities, and career schools.
 Learn more about community college here.

 You must have a high school diploma or GED to qualify.
 Other requirements for admission will depend on the school and area of study you choose.